Thermal Hall transport in Kitaev spin liquids: Introduction

 In this paper, we investigate the thermal Hall transport for an extended Kitaev model in a magnetic field, which includes the symmetric off-diagonal interactions, $\Gamma$ and $\Gamma^\prime$, using a finite-temperature tensor network method benchmarked with a thermal pure quantum state method.
 For comparison, we also perform classical Monte Carlo simulations in the classical limit of the model.
 We properly define the energy current from the model Hamiltonian and calculate the edge current in the systems with open boundaries.
 This treatment does not assume a specific origin for the thermal Hall transport, and includes all contributions in this spin model on an equal footing.
+Furthermore, this approach allows us to evaluate the thermal Hall conductivity without the explicit computation of dynamical quantities.
 We find that $\kappa_{xy}/T$ calculated for the pure Kitaev model shows a clear overshooting behavior, forming a hump at an intermediate temperature, which cannot be obtained by perturbation theory.
 We also investigate the effects of $\Gamma$ and $\Gamma^\prime$, showing that these interactions considerably affect the thermal Hall conductivity in both its magnitude and sign.
 In particular, we find that the thermal Hall conductivity is significantly enhanced by positive $\Gamma$ and negative $\Gamma^\prime$ in an intermediate temperature range.
 Furthermore, by comparing with the results of classical Monte Carlo simulations, we reveal the strong quantum nature of the $\Gamma$ contributions.
 Our comprehensive analyses suggest that these nonperturbative behaviors of the thermal Hall conductivity primarily stem from topological Majorana fermions.
 This insight would contribute to a deeper understanding of the experimental observations and offer a potential resolution to the existing discrepancies.

 The organization of this paper is as follows.
 In Sec.~\ref{sec:model}, we introduce the extended Kitaev model and give a brief overview of previous studies on this model.
 In Sec.~\ref{sec:method}, we explain the procedure for calculating the thermal Hall conductivity in the extended Kitaev model.
 We also introduce the numerical methods used in this study, i.e., the exponential tensor renormalization (XTRG) method, the canonical thermal pure quantum (cTPQ) state method, and classical Monte Carlo simulation.
 In Sec.~\ref{sec:pureKitaev}, we present numerical results on the temperature dependence of the thermal Hall conductivity, along with other thermodynamic quantities, for the pure Kitaev model under a magnetic field along the [111] direction.
 We also examine the dependence on the field direction and compare the results with predictions from perturbation theory.
 In Sec.~\ref{sec:Gamma}, we explore the effects of the off-diagonal interactions $\Gamma$ and $\Gamma^{\prime}$.
 In Sec.~\ref{sec:summary_of_temp_field}, we summarize the temperature and field dependence across a wide range of $\Gamma$ and $\Gamma'$ interactions.
 In Sec.~\ref{sec:classicalMC}, we analyze the classical limit of the Kitaev model and discuss the significance of quantum contributions by comparing the classical and quantum results.
 Section~\ref{sec:Summary} is devoted to a summary.